-1) If the head of household, spouse, or co-head owes rent or other amounts to HACA or any other PHA in connection with Section 8 or other public housing assistance under the 1937 Act. tAny amounts owed to HACA or other federally subsidized programs will have to be repaid by the applicant before Admissions approval.
+1) If the head of household, spouse, or co-head owes rent or other amounts to HACA or any other PHA in connection with Section 8 or other public housing assistance under the 1937 Act.
+Any amounts owed to HACA or other federally subsidized programs will have to be repaid by the applicant before Admissions approval.

-HACA will not deny admissions if the head or co-head are moving from the

-HACA Public Housing program to the HACA Section 8 program (or vice versa) and are in compliance with their HACA repayment agreements.
+HACA will not deny admissions if the head or co-head are moving from the HACA Public Housing program to the HACA Section 8 program (or vice versa) and are in compliance with their HACA repayment agreements.
 There is a fouryear statute of limitations that ends the latter of:

 - a) Four years from the date the debt became delinquent, or - b) Four years from the date the final payment would have been due if a repayment agreement was signed by the former tenant. - 2) Misrepresented or does not provide complete information related to eligibility, including income, award of preferences for admission, expenses, family composition or rent. - 3) Any family member has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program.
-This includes intentional misrepresentation of citizenship or immigration status. - 4) Refuses to sign and submit consent forms for obtaining information necessary to determine eligibility and continued eligibility for housing assistance. - 5) Any family member has been evicted from federally-assisted housing in the last five years. - 6) Has engaged in or threatened violent or abusive behavior toward HACA personnel.
+This includes intentional misrepresentation of citizenship or immigration status within the last four years. - 4) Refuses to sign and submit consent forms for obtaining information necessary to determine eligibility and continued eligibility for housing assistance. - 5) Any family member has been evicted from federally-assisted housing in the last five years. - 6) Has engaged in or threatened violent or abusive behavior that threaten the health or safety of property owners, management staff, HACA staff, persons performing contract administration functions or other responsibilities on behalf of HACA including contractors, subcontractors or agents within the last four years.